Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

 ### **Permanent attribute loss**

-If a permanent loss occurs in an attribute (e.g., losing 1 point of Agility due to the loss of a hand), this also lowers the corresponding **characteristic** by the same amount.
+If a permanent loss occurs in an attribute (e.g., losing 1 point of Agility due to the loss of a hand), this also lowers the corresponding **characteristic** by 5 points.

 ## **Skills**